Efficiency and complexity of price competition among single-product vendors

-We now focus on the non-seed vendors.
-First, we will prove that for every such vendor $j$, it must be $q'_j>c_j$.
+\paragraph{Non-seed vendors} First, we will prove that for every such vendor $j$, it must be $\bar{q}_j>c_j$.
 Consider the subgraph $H'$ that is induced by the nodes of $H$ corresponding to non-seed vendors.
 By the definition of seed vendors, $H'$ is acyclic and its vendors are non-empty.
 We will show that the inequality holds for the leaves of $H'$ and will then use this fact to also show that it holds for their parents and, recursively, for all vendors in $H'$.
-For a leaf vendor $j$ of $H'$, its price may satisfy $q'_j=c_j$ only if there is a buyer type $i$ and another vendor $j'$ so that $v_{ij}-q'_j = v_{ij'}-q'_{j'}$.
-But then, it is $v_{ij}-c_j=v_{ij'}-q'_{j'}\leq v_{ij'}-c_{j'}$ and, hence, $H$ should also contain the directed edge from $j$ to $j'$.
-Since $j$ is non-seed, $j'$ should be non-seed as well and the edge should exist in $H'$, contradicting the fact that $j$ is a leaf in $H'$.
-Now, let $j^*$ be a non-seed vendor with $q'_{j^*}=c_{j^*}$ such that all its children $j$ in $H'$ have $q'_j>c_j$.
-Again, there is a buyer type $i$ and another vendor $j'$ so that $v_{ij^*}-q'_{j^*} = v_{ij'}-q'_{j'}$.
-By our assumptions, this also implies that $v_{ij^*}-c_{j^*} \leq v_{ij'}-c_{j'}$ and $j'$ is one of the children of $j^*$.
-But then, $j'$ can negligibly decrease its price to attract (in addition to all the buyers it gets in $\xx$) the buyers assigned to $j^*$ as well; this would increase the utility of vendor $j'$.
-This contradicts the fact that $(\xx,\qq')$ is an equilibrium and establishes that $q'_j>c_j$ for every non-seed vendor $j$.